aomop/MacroIBI/docs/FIELD_AND_APP_GUIDE_v2.md

 You can reload autosaves using **Load Autosave**.

-> **Important:** Data Summary and Full Report features rely on having autosaves available.
+> Data Summary and Full Report features rely on having autosaves available.

 ---